spatialthoughts/qgis-tutorials/source/docs/making_a_map.rst

 .. warning::

-   A new version of this tutorial is available at :doc:`3/making_a_map`
+  This tutorial is now obsolete.
+A new and updated version is available at :doc:`3/making_a_map`

 Often one needs to create a map that can be printed or published.
 QGIS has a powerful tool called :guilabel:`Print Composer` that allows you to take your